-Nature photography for me is much about leaving the real world behind for a while, to explore the other real world.
-Different places, different motives, different structures - the creativity through the mind and camera is a never-ending process, affected by so many things.
-This also makes the photographing process, and also, journey so interesting, and in nature the unexpected does happen - if you just look for it :-)
+Nature photography for me is much about leaving the 'real world' behind for a while, to explore the other real world.
+Different places, different motives, different structures - the creativity through the mind and camera is a never-ending process, affected by many things.
+This makes the photographing process so interesting, and in nature the unexpected does happen - if you just look for it :-)

-From a different perspective, nature photography holds an important role as a link between people and nature in today's society.
+From another perspective, nature photography holds an important role as a link between people and nature in today's society.
 The image can be a powerful tool in that sense.

-In 2014 I was awarded as a finalist in the nature photographers’ Oscars, the Wildlife Photographer of the Year, with an image of a Siberian jay (lavskrika).
-The awards ceremony was in London, at the Natural History Museum, a fantastic evening with among others David Attenborough present.
+In 2014 I was awarded as a finalist in the nature photographers’ Oscars; the Wildlife Photographer of the Year, with an image of a Siberian jay (lavskrika).
+The awards ceremony was in London at the Natural History Museum, a fantastic evening where also e.g. Sir David Attenborough was present.
 The same year I was awarded the title Young Nordic Nature Photographer of the Year.

 I am a member of Naturfotograferna/N. (Swedish Association for Nature Photographers)